 The Temperance Educational Quarterly was founded by Mary H. Hunt.
 She was head of the Department of Scientific Temperance Instruction.
 That was an important part of the Woman’s Christian Temperance Union (WCTU) and its mission.For its first 15 years the magazine was the School Physiology Journal, designed for teachers.
 Mary Hunt had wanted to create “trained haters of alcohol to pour a whole Niagara of ballots upon the saloon”1 upon reaching voting age.
-Hers was a long-term view.
+Hers was a long-term goal.

 Mary Hunt died in 1906.
 At that time her secretary, Cora F. Stoddard, assumed editorship of the School Physiology Journal.
 In 1909, the title became the Temperance Educational Quarterly.
-In announcing the name change, the journal said it sought to expand readership to ministers, editors social and temperance workers, and others.
+In announcing the name change, the journal said it sought to expand readership to ministers, editors, social, and temperance workers, and others.
 Edith Smith Davis was editor from 1910 to 1917.

 Scientific Temperance Instruction

-What the WCTU called Scientific Temperance Instruction had been strongly criticized by scholars and educators.
+What the WCTU called Scientific Temperance Instruction had been strongly criticized by many.
+They included scholars and educators.
 The prestigious Committee of Fifty, a group of leading citizens, was formed in 1893 to study the “liquor problem.”2 A subcommittee of university scholars was then formed.
 It criticized Scientific Temperance Instruction as being “‘scientific temperance’ propaganda.”3 The scholars described it as ‘neither scientific, nor temperate, nor instructive.”4

 This had no apparent impact on Scientific Temperance Instruction.
 Mrs. Hunt insisted that drinking any amount of alcohol was very harmful.
-She referred to the enormous “harvest of death that might result from the universal teaching that the drinking of one or two glasses of wine is not ‘very dangerous.'”
+She referred to the great “harvest of death that might result from the universal teaching that the drinking of one or two glasses of wine is not ‘very dangerous.'”
 She asserted that “such teaching would be nothing less than crime.”5

 The Temperance Educational Quarterly continued to print exaggerations, distortions, and inaccuracies.
 This was designed to frighten pupils into lifelong abstinence.
 And to have them become lifelong temperance activists.